Vechus/Working-Zone-Encoder-project-VHDL/README.md

 # project-reti-logiche-2020

-My project for "Reti Logiche" final test, AA 2019/2020.
+This is my submission for "Reti Logiche" final test at Poitecnico di Milano.

+The provided documentation is in italian.